manticoresoftware/docker/README.md

 This is the git repo of official [Docker image](https://hub.docker.com/r/manticoresearch/manticore/) for [Manticore Search](https://github.com/manticoresoftware/manticoresearch).

-Manticore Search is a powerful free open source search engine with a focus on low latency and high throughput full-text search and high volume stream filtering.
-It helps thousands of companies from small to large, such as Craigslist, to search and filter petabytes of text data on a single or hundreds of nodes, do stream full-text filtering, add auto-complete, spell correction, more-like-this, faceting and other search-related technologies to their sites.
+Manticore Search is an easy to use open source fast database for search.
+It helps thousands of companies from small to large, such as Craigslist, to search and filter petabytes of text data on a single or hundreds of nodes, do stream full-text filtering, add auto-complete, spell correction, more-like-this, faceting and other search-related technologies to their websites and applications.

 The default configuration includes a sample Real-Time index and listens on the default ports:
   * `9306` for connections from a MySQL client